 The US Department of Transportation’s guidance on flight refunds says travelers can request a refund if a flight is canceled, has a significant schedule change, and/or has a significant delay.
 The refund should include optional services purchased for the flight that can no longer be used.

-The problem is, they don’t define “significant delay.”
+The problem is, the DOT doesn’t define “significant delay.”
 This is left to the airlines and each airline defines it differently.
+However, this may be changing in the near future.
+On August 3, 2022, the DOT announced a proposal to clarify definitions, and solidify consumer protections.
+So, watch this space.

 The changes Delta made to our original flight included an extra layover, and a three-hour delay on our return flights.